Riders of Justice: Critical response

 The film was met with a favorable critical response from the Danish press.
 Politiken called Riders of Justice "Anders Thomas Jensen's best movie since Flickering Lights", giving it 5 out of 6 hearts.

-B.T. remarked that the movie does not have as many memorable scenes as a number of Anders Thomas Jensen's previous movies, but has as significant an emotional impact as Another Round.
+B.T. remarked that the movie does not have as many memorable scenes as a number of Anders Thomas Jensen's previous movies, but has as significant an emotional impact as Another Round, another film released that year with Mikkelsen in a leading role.

+Remake

+in late May 2024 it was reported that an English-language remake is in development, with Tyler Nilson and Michael Schwartz directing and writing the screenplay, while Shawn Levy, Dan Levine, and Dan Cohen will serve as producers.